-Tess is a member of the National Lawyers Guild, the nation’s oldest progressive bar association.
+Tess is dedicated to providing client-centered advocacy and exposing the injustice and racism at the heart of our criminal legal system.
+She is a member of the National Lawyers Guild, the nation’s oldest progressive bar association.

 DePaul University College of Law